Marwolaeth/polychoric/README.md

 of the relationship between two ordinal variables, which can be useful for understanding patterns in the data.

+## Disclaimer

+Please note that the `polychoric` package was developed as a personal project and is not intended for professional or commercial use.
+While every effort has been made to ensure the accuracy and reliability of the package, it is provided ‘as is’ without any warranty or guarantee of suitability for any particular purpose.
+The package is intended primarily as a means of exploring the direct implementation of (not so) complex mathematical concepts, such as likelihood functions and derivatives, and as such may not be suitable for all use cases.
+However, it is hoped that others may find the package useful and informative.
+If you do choose to use the `polychoric` package, please do so with an understanding of its intended use as a personal project and with full awareness of any limitations or potential issues.

 ## Example

 ### Data preview